Plaristote/crails/doc/getting-started.md

 Feel free to mix javascript and coffeescript files as you wish: crailsjs doesn't care.

 # Start developing
 Guard will help you set everything up in your environment.
 Use the command `crails guard` to launch guard.
-Note that by default, the command 'crails guard' will launch a server on port 3001: you may disable this behaviour by removing the `run_on_start` option from the `crails-server` guard in the Guardfile.

 Once you've launched the `crails guard` command, you'll be taken to a prompt.
 Here's a list of the commands you may use:
 #### crailsserver
 - will start a server on port 3001 if none is already launched